-The Enhance East Hampshire Place-Making strategy has been developed by EHDC’s Whitehill & Bordon Team, and was adopted by Full Council on Thursday 19 September 2019.
+The Enhance East Hampshire place making strategy was adopted by full council on Thursday 19 September 2019.

-There is not 'one' East Hampshire, but many towns, villages and hamlets which all boast proud identifies, diverse characters and distinct attractions.
+There is not 'one' East Hampshire, but many towns, villages and hamlets which all boast proud identities, diverse characters and distinct attractions.

 Together, our natural and man-made environments have made the district one of England’s most beautiful places, with over half the district located in the South Downs National Park.

 Indeed, our rich mix of stunning landscapes, fascinating heritage and convenient transport networks to key educational and commercial centres, have all made the district a desirable place in which to live, work and enjoy.

 However, amongst the wonders of our rolling hills and historic market towns, there are pockets of deprivation.
 It is, therefore, vital that we continue to harness and improve our district so that all our residents can enjoy their best quality of life, both physically and mentally.

 This place-making strategy provides a framework for making the district the attractive place it can, and should, be.